ShayneVi/Shayne-s-box-of-everything/README.md

 The subclasses are:
 Arcane Bloodline Sorcerer - A sorcerer who excells at using magic missile spell.
 Star Patron Warlock - A warlock who made a pact with a star, gaining special abilities of constellations.
+White Wizard - a wizard subclass based in gandalf white wizard from lord of the rings

 The new class is:
 Elemental Knight - The elemental Knight Harness the power of the elements flowing through him as he attune himself to them.

 More to come.
 Stay tuned!
-Right now I am almost done on the white wizard, a subclass based in gandalf white wizard from lord of the rings and I contacted JonnyDM on DM's guild, and am working on his class Phoenix Knight.
+I contacted JonnyDM on DM's guild, and am working on his class Phoenix Knight.
+You can also come on my discord where I will put up a poll for some subclasses and such that I make next.

 https://www.dmsguild.com/browse.php?author=JonnyDM